rimamehr/Amazon_Vine_Analysis/README.md

 - We then counted the number of 5-star reviews for both paid and unpaid programs.
 - The final step involved calculating % of 5-star reviews between the two programs.
 - The paid vine program had 509 5-star reviews out of 1207 total paid reviews.
-- The unpaid vine program had 45,858 5-star reviews out of 97,839 total unpaid reivews.
+- The unpaid vine program had 45,858 5-star reviews out of 97,839 total unpaid reviews.

 Our Data analysis revealed that;

-- **Percentage of 5-star reviews for paid Vine program was: 42.170671%**
+- **Percentage of 5-star reviews for the paid Vine program was: 42.170671%**

 <p align="left">
   <img src="/images/paid.png" width="500">